CarloAndreaDeFilippo/ScatteringSimulator/README.md

 ## Documentation

-The code takes as input two files: the particle configuration (particles shapes and positions) and the simulation configuration file (which type of simulation the user wants to perform).
+The code takes two input files: the particle configuration (shapes and positions) and the simulation configuration (which defines the type of simulation to run).

 ### Particle configuration file

-The input file first row contains the length $(Lx, Ly, Lz)$ of the box, e.g. ```50 50 50```.
-Then, each row represents a particle in the system.
+The first row of the input file contains the box dimensions $(Lx, Ly, Lz)$, e.g. ```50 50 50```.
+Each subsequent row represents a particle in the system.

-Different shapes of particles are implemented:
+The following particle shapes are supported:
 * Sphere
 * Cylinder
 * Spherocylinder (or capsule)